b3cking/danubius.io/about.md

 ![_config.yml]({{ site.baseurl }}/images/danubius_solutions.png)

-Danubius Expert Ltd. is a software engineering company with 10+ years experience in E2E developments in [multiple domains and different markets](https://danubiusinfo.com/domains/).
+Danubius IT Solutions is a software engineering company with 10+ years experience in E2E developments in [multiple domains and different markets](https://danubiusinfo.com/domains/).

 ### Our approach